 We are glad to notice some great answers as well.
 Despite the pressure, they stood cemented to their core values, and preserved their integrity!

 Well, the future of India lies in candidates like you.

 How should you answer the “Loaded Questions”?

-It is an entirely different debate whether UPSC should use loaded questions in Civil Service Main Exam or Personality Test.
+It is an entirely different debate whether UPSC should use loaded questions in the Civil Service Main Exam or the Personality Test.
 However, if they ask a loaded question, your approach should be the same.